Skip to main content

 Will I need to do anything before I return from an interruption?

-You should check with your academic school well in advance of your resumption of study date to ask whether they will need you to provide any information before they can allow you to resume.
+Ask your school well in advance of your resumption of study date if they will need you to provide any information before they can allow you to resume.
 For example, if you interrupted for health reasons, the school might need you to provide medical evidence that you are now well enough to study.

 Undergraduate Home Students

-If you are an Undergraduate student and receive UK government Student Funding, you will need remember to apply for your Student Finance for the next year of your course - it is advisable to do this several months before you resume.
+If you are an Undergraduate student and receive UK government student funding, you will need remember to re-apply for your Student Finance for the next year of your course - it is advisable to do this several months before you resume.
 This will allow time to sort out any issues that arise before you re-join your course and allow time for you to consider your options.
 For example:

-• If you have to retake the year in attendance, a Tuition Fee Loan may not be available to you to pay your tuition fee when you resume your studies if you have either retaken a year before or you have previous study on an earlier degree level course.
-Visit our Student Funding Implications page for information about this and how to request an additional year of Tuition Fee Loan based on compelling personal circumstances.
+• If you have retaken a year before or you have previous study on an earlier degree level course and you now have to retake a year in attendance, a Tuition Fee Loan may not be available to you to pay your tuition fee when you resume your studies Visit our Student Funding Implications page for information about this and about how to request an additional year of Tuition Fee Loan based on compelling personal circumstances.

-• If your interruption has caused an overpayment of Maintenance Loan, Student Finance England will usually recover this by reducing the amount of Maintenance Loan available to you when you resume study, usually in the following year.
-If this will cause you financial hardship you can ask SFE to delay recovery of the overpayment.
-If SFE do not approve this or you do not apply to be considered you will have to plan your budget using your reduced Maintenance Loan entitlement.
-We have information about what happens if you are overpaid on our Student Funding Implications page.
+• If interrupting means you have received too much Maintenance Loan for the academic year, this will be classed as an overpayment.
+Student Finance England will usually recover this by reducing the amount of Maintenance Loan available to you for the following year, when you resume study.
+If this will cause you financial hardship you can ask SFE to defer recovery of the overpayment to the following year.
+If SFE do not approve this or you do not apply to be considered you will have to plan your budget for the year ahead using your reduced Maintenance Loan entitlement.
+We have more information about what happens if you are overpaid on our Student Funding Implications page.

 If you are resuming studies in January and encounter problems when applying, contact a Welfare Adviser for advice and also read the information and options in the Undergraduate Student Funding implications guidance.